Road Trip vs. Flying: How to Pick What’s Best for You This Holiday Season

 Fuel Costs

-Gas prices have been on the decline since August, but they’re still averaging $3.70 a gallon.
+Gas prices have been creeping up since January.
+They are averaging $3.77 a gallon.
 You can calculate the average cost of fuel by determining how much gas you’ll need to make the trip.

 Meals and Snacks

-You’ll have to eat no matter which way you go, so in this area, meals and snacks can actually be cheaper.
+You’ll have to eat no matter which way you go.
+Road trips take longer, so you might be eating more meals away from home.
+But you might have more choices, including fast food or fast casual restaurants.
+In this area, meals and snacks can actually be cheaper.
 This is especially true if you save money by packing a cooler for your road trip.

 Before traveling, make a list of the snacks and meals you’ll need and weigh stopping for food vs. making a quick trip to the grocery store before you go.
 With restaurant costs on the rise, even fast food stops can add up, especially if you have a big family.